afiodorov/afiodorov.github.io/_posts/2015-05-09-great-goods.md

 First of all it's not a computer but Cateye disagrees.
 It's a speedometer: it measures speed and distance when you cycle.
 And it's amazing.
-Watching the accumulated distance grow every time I cycle gives me a new meaning to life.
+Watching the accumulated distance grow every time I cycle gives me new meaning to life.

 Apart from the accumulated distance I love knowing how fast I am going and how fast I have ever ridden.
 I like comparing distances of different routes,